nbariletto/nbariletto.github.io/_pages/about.md

 Recent News
 ======
-My paper "Bayesian Nonparametrics Meets Data-Driven Distributionally Robust Optimization" (joint with Nhat Ho) has been accepted at NeurIPS 2024!
-You can find it on arXiv at the following [link](https://arxiv.org/pdf/2401.15771.pdf).
+Our paper "Without Roots: The Political Consequences of Collective Economic Shocks" (joint with Simone Cremaschi and Catherine De Vries) has been accepted at the Americal Political Science Review!
+You can find a pre-print version [here](https://osf.io/preprints/osf/brx38).

 Ongoing research
 ======
 1. Bariletto, Nicola, Khai Nguyen, and Nhat Ho.
 (2024).
 Borrowing Strength in Distributionally Robust Optimization via Hierarchical Dirichlet Processes.  _ArXiv preprint arXiv:2405.13160_. [[pdf](https://arxiv.org/pdf/2405.13160)]
-2. Cremaschi, Simone, Nicola Bariletto, and Catherine E. De Vries (2023).
-"Without Roots: The Political Consequences of Plant Disease Epidemics." _OSF Preprints_. [[pdf](https://osf.io/preprints/osf/brx38)]